dMbski/ESPtree/README.md

 - ESP01 module -need to disable OTA, no need to use SPIFF (all pages in flash);
 - ESP12e -all features

-firmware.bin - compiled for ESP12 module with Adafruit library
+firmware.bin - compiled for ESP12, use SPI method.